 How to Calculate Slope in Excel

-In this article, we will learn to calculate the slope in Excel.
+In this article, we will learn how to calculate slope in Excel using the SLOPE function and manual slope calculation between two coordinate points.

 Finding slope using Excel function